Collision in Korea: Production

 The idea for a professional wrestling event in North Korea came from Antonio Inoki, a Japanese politician, professional wrestler, and head of the professional wrestling promotion New Japan Pro-Wrestling (NJPW).
 At the time, Inoki was struggling with his political career and envisioned the event as an opportunity to improve the diplomatic relations between Japan and North Korea.

-Inoki had a positive relationship with the government of North Korea, and as a wrestler, he had trained under Rikidōzan, a Korean-Japanese wrestler whom the North Korean government had used extensively in propaganda following his death in 1963.
+As a wrestler, Inoki had trained under Rikidōzan, a Korean-Japanese wrestler whom the government of North Korea had used extensively in propaganda following his death in 1963.
+This enabled him to work with the General Association of Korean Residents in Japan (Chongryon) and develop a positive relationship with the North Korean government.

 Additionally, Kim Jong Il had recently become Supreme Leader of North Korea following the death of his father Kim Il Sung in 1994 and was allowing some foreign tourists to attend the event, with The New York Times stating that it may have been in an attempt to showcase his leadership of the country.

 While planning the event, Inoki wanted to get American wrestlers to participate, and he reached out to Eric Bischoff, president of World Championship Wrestling (WCW), an American promotion with which NJPW had a working relationship.
-Bischoff was enthusiastic about the event and was even able to convince retired boxer Muhammad Ali to attend the event.
-At the time, WCW was competing in a ratings war against the World Wrestling Federation (WWF, now WWE) promotion, and Bischoff believed that a largescale international event could bolster WCW's popularity worldwide.
-As part of the working arrangement, Inoki would compete in the main event against a famous American wrestler from WCW.
+Bischoff was enthusiastic about the event and was even able to convince retired boxer Muhammad Ali, who Inoki had competed against in 1976, to attend the event.
+At the time, WCW was competing in a ratings war against the World Wrestling Federation (WWF, now WWE) promotion, and Bischoff believed that a large-scale international event could bolster WCW's popularity worldwide.

+As part of the working arrangement, Inoki would compete in the main event against a famous American wrestler from WCW after the proposed wrestler vs boxer main event with him taking on world heavyweight boxing champion George Foreman failed to eventuate.
 Bischoff initially approached WCW wrestler Hulk Hogan, but he declined to participate.
 In an interview with Sports Illustrated, Bischoff stated, "I might as well have asked him to row a boat to Pluto.
 It was not gonna [sic] happen".
 As a result, Bischoff asked Ric Flair, who agreed.

 In addition to Flair, other WCW wrestlers who participated in the event included 2 Cold Scorpio, Chris Benoit (under his gimmick as Wild Pegasus), Road Warrior Hawk, Scott Norton, and the Steiner Brothers.
 Reporter Mike Chinoy also came to cover the event for CNN.
 WCW consultant Sonny Onoo contacted the Japanese embassy to inform them of their plans, with the embassy stating that they could not guarantee their safety, and the wrestlers traveled to North Korea from Japan on a military transport plane.
 Upon landing, the people had their passports confiscated and were split into two groups with handlers assigned to each.
 They were then given a tour of North Korea and laid flowers at the foot of a statue of Kim Il-sung.